SamSzamocki/Abodient_new/ABODIENT_COMPREHENSIVE_GUIDE.md

 2. Check Langfuse traces for full agent orchestration
 3. Verify all 4 agents (context, classifier, contract, main) are called
 4. Look for 15+ observations indicating proper tool usage

+#### Step 7: Change Log Management (IMPORTANT)
+**Before making any significant changes:**
+1. When you complete major fixes or implementations, ask the user: "Should I add these changes to the recent change logs?"
+2. Document key changes in `RECENT_CHANGE_LOGS.md` for future AI assistants
+3. Include: what was changed, why it was changed, and what the result was
+4. Remove outdated/irrelevant changes as the log gets long

+**Types of changes to log:**
+- Bug fixes and their root causes
+- New features or system enhancements
+- Architecture changes or refactoring
+- Environment or dependency updates
+- Performance improvements or optimizations

 ---